Here Are The 24 New Shows Coming To TV This Fall

 What it's about:

-In an attempt to make the next 'Seinfeld,' the show will follow comic John Mulaney as he tries to become a stand-up comedian.
+In an attempt to make the next 'Seinfeld,' the show will follow comic John Mulaney as he attempts to become a stand-up comedian.

+Since Fox decided to do away with pilot season it will be unveiling the following 7 shows between the fall and next summer.

+Rainn Wilson ('The Office') plays a Detective Lieutenant who returns to the force to lead a special cases unit after being banned for five years due to bad behaviour.

 What it's about:

-A virgin gets pregnant after accidentally getting inseminated.
+A virgin gets pregnant after being accidentally inseminated.
 The show's based on a Venezuelan telenova.

 Stars: Grant Gustin ('Glee')